WebDAV

 The Require

-directive in Apache HTTPD tests whether an authenticated user is authorized according to a particular authorization provider and the specified restrictions.
-You should configure it to return a 403 HTTP status code when authorization fails using the AuthzSendForbiddenOnFailure
+authorization provider and the specified restrictions.
+You should configure it to return a 403 HTTP status code when

 directive.
-Refer to mod_authz_core.
+Refer

 If authentication succeeds but authorization fails, Apache HTTPD will respond with an HTTP response code of ‘401 UNAUTHORIZED’ by default.
 This usually causes browsers to display the password dialogue to the user again, which is not wanted in all situations.
 AuthzSendForbiddenOnFailure allows changing the response code to ‘403 FORBIDDEN’.